-We will contact you by email, phone, SMS about our services only if you have asked us to do so.
-If you have changed your mind and would prefer us not to contact you, then you can opt out at any time.
+We will contact you by email, phone, SMS about our services, important information or updates about the surgery.
+If you would prefer us not to contact you, then you can opt out at any time.
 For further information see ‘Your rights’ below.

 Disclosure of your personal data

 We may disclose your personal data to:

 - our agents and service providers eg clinical system provider (TPP), IT Services (NHS), Lincs West CCG (for data gathering eg diabetic retinopathy) and CQRS (automatic extraction for reports and payments)